fivetran/dbt_amplitude/README.md

     amplitude_source:
       +schema: my_new_schema_name # leave blank for just the target_schema
 ```
-### Change the Event Date Range
+### Change event date range
-Because of the typical volume of event data, you may want to limit this package's models to work with a recent date range (however, note that the `amplitude__daily_performance`, `amplitude__event_enhanced`, and `amplitude__sessions` final models are materialized as incremental tables).
+Because of the typical volume of event data, you may want to limit this package's models to work with a recent date range.
+However, note that the `amplitude__daily_performance`, `amplitude__event_enhanced`, and `amplitude__sessions` final models are materialized as incremental tables.

 The default date range starts at '2020-01-01' and ends one day past the current day.
 To customize the date range, add the following configurations to your root `dbt_project.yml` file:
 ```yml